armanbance/armanbance/README.md

 # Hi, I'm Arman Bance 👋

-### 🔭 What I'm Currently Working On
+### About Me

-I am currently a **Software Developer Intern** at **Stanford University's School of Medicine**.
-I'm working in a team with Stanford alumni and faculty to develop a mobile application that uses AI to automate the discovery of research papers.
-My role involves building the backend and algorithms using **Python** and **Django** to find relevant papers, integrate with existing research profiles, and develop an intelligent AI chatbot assistant.
+I am a passionate developer seeking internships for Summer and Fall 2026.
+Most recently over summer 2025, I was a **Software Developer Intern** at **Stanford University's School of Medicine**.
+I worked in a team with Stanford alumni and faculty to develop a mobile application that uses AI to automate the discovery of research papers.
+My role involved building the backend using **Python** and **Django** along with **RAG** to ingest thousands of papers, integrating with users' existing research profiles, and developing an intelligent AI chatbot assistant with LangChain.

 ### 💻 My Tech Stack